top of page

 The Making of Living Archives and Personal Histories in Neo Jiapu Gao’s The Mimetic Game Now-Showing

-Drawing from personal memory, ethnographic observation, and digital encounters, Neo picks up seemingly insignificant daily encounters and turns them into scenes and settings of incidents that appear strange, yet reflect the unsaid personal histories between us and the cultural traces that shape public life.
+Drawing from personal memory, ethnographic observation, and digital encounters, Neo picks up seemingly insignificant daily encounters and turns them into staged moments that appear strange at first glance, yet reflect the unsaid personal histories between us and the cultural traces that shape public life.
+This methodological approach becomes materially visible in a series of sculptural works, including Seesaw Girls, Leverage and Wishing Pond and If We Wish, Iron Gates, Gold Fish and Paper Plane.
+Both works return to familiar urban scenes, revealing how small, repeated encounters accumulate into spatial memories that are often ignored.

-The exhibition unpacks the layered, unfolding spatial and temporal textures of often overlooked experiences in urban life.
-Streetscapes are borrowed as a ‘stage’ where a conglomeration of events takes place—sites such as a blue iron gate with graffiti, a seesaw in the middle of the road, and a Chinese teahouse together constitute the skin, the epidermis, of urban space.
-Audiences walking around the space voluntarily respond to these symbols of cultural and linguistic meaning.
+Streetscapes are borrowed as a ‘stage’ where a conglomeration of events takes place—sites such as a blue iron gate with graffiti, a seesaw implanted on a gas can left in the middle of the road, and a strange mould of a girl in gymnastic pose together constitute the skin, the epidermis, of Neo’s vision of urban space.
+Audiences walking past the works voluntarily respond to these symbols of cultural and linguistic meaning.
 Yet within this ‘skin’, there are pleats and creases where discontinuity, displacement, and misreading come into play.
-The sculpted boys in motion with objects, scattered peppercorns on a bamboo sheet, and the canvas of a strange male face collaged with delusionary interiors murmur to us in a foreign but distinct way.
-Looking at these estranged details of objects and gestures, one cannot ignore their existence but instead begins recalling a very personal connection with what we perceive as the real.
+The sculpted boys captured mid-motion, attached to the abandoned construction door in blue exhibit a typical scene of urban construction.
+Among these spatial elements, the iron gate emerges as a particularly charged surface.

 Pepper (Ba Dong) Indulging, 2024 (1 of 6), 花椒 (巴东) , 2024, Variable Size, Frames From Video of “Pepper Indulging”, Silk-screen printing, Acrylic, Digital prints, lithography